sajjadGG/book-python/numerical-analysis/numpy/array-arithmetic.rst

     #.
 Calculate second power (square) of each element in ``c``
     #.
 Add elements from ``a`` to ``b``
     #.
 Multiply the result by ``c``
-    #.
-Calculate the natural logarithm of the result

 :Polish:
     #.
 Dla danych: ``a: ndarrays``, ``b: ndarrays``, ``c: ndarrays`` (patrz sekcja input)